 From our experience, we have noticed that most travellers land in Kuala Lumpur and then either take a flight or a bus to Penang.
 Both of these modes of transport are quite convenient and quick, so we understand why most people tend to choose either one of them.
 However, during our recent trip to Malaysia, we decided to get a little adventurous and travel from Kuala Lumpur to Penang by car!
 Yes, it was a self-driven road trip from KL to Penang and it currently tops our list of road trips we have taken so far.
 We rented a car for 4 days from GoCar Malaysia and had one of the most stress-free and smoothest road trips ever!
 If a Malaysia road trip like this piques your interest, strap on your seatbelt and join the ride because this article is all about how you can do it too!

-In case you do not have time for a road trip outside Kuala Lumpur, check out these fun short day trips you can take from the city.
+In case you do not have time for a Penang road trip, check out these fun short day trips you can take from Kuala Lumpur.

 How to travel from Kuala Lumpur to Penang by car

 “Road trips are the equivalent of human wings.” – Victoria Erickson

 We couldn’t agree more!
 And this road trip from Kuala Lumpur to Penang further solidified our belief in this thought.
 But before we get into our experience of the drive itself, let’s get the hard numbers and logistics out of the way.